mds-python/mds-python.github.io/04 More on Variables/4 Sets.md

+---
+parent: More on Variables
+grand_parent: Programming for Modelling and Data Analysis
+nav_order:  4
+---

 # Sets

 The last standard Python type that allows you to hold other elements is a `set`.
 Unlike a list, the elements in the set are not ordered (they do not have assigned indexes nor keys, as in a dictionary).